dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 <!-- more -->

-## 1 - What to know before hand
+## Vector3 clamping What to know before hand

 This is a post on using the Vector3 clamp methods to clamp a vector between a min and max range.
 And when doing so for this post at least I am sticking mainly with where there is to work with in the Vector3 prototype alone rather than looking into additional examples of this sort of thing.
 So then I trust that you have [covered the very basics when it comes to getting up and running with threejs](/2018/04/04/threejs-getting-started/) in general, and have not got to the point where you are just learning more about working with the Vector3 class.

-### 1.1 - Look into the Vector3 class in general
+### Look into the Vector3 class in general

 In this post I am just going over a few methods in the [Vector 3 class](/2018/04/15/threejs-vector3/) that has to do with creating and working with one or more Vectors in threejs when it comes to setting bounds for them.
 However there is a great deal more to learn about the class and Vectors in general.

-### 1.2 - Version numbers matter with threejs
+### Version numbers matter with threejs

 When I wrote this post I was using threejs r127 when it comes to testing out source code examples.
 I have got into the habit of making sure that I always mentioning the version of threejs that I am using when it comes to write a post on the subject.
 The main reason why is because threejs is still a very fast moving project in terms of development and code breaking changes are happing all the time with it as a result.

-## 2 - Basic example of the THREE.Vector3 clamp method.
+## 1 - Basic example of the THREE.Vector3 clamp method.

 So in this example I am using the Vector3 clamp method to just make it so that any value that I set for the [position](/2022/04/04/threejs-object3d-position/) of a [mesh object](/2018/05/04/threejs-mesh/) that ends up getting clamped within a min and max Vector range.
 So the way this works is I just call the Vector3.clamp method and pass the vector that I want to clamp as the first argument followed by two additional arguments that are the min and max ranges for the Vector if the form of additional Vector3 instances.